Festo-se/raeros_system/README.md

 The __raeros_system__ package for ROS is necessary to start servo, rack and radialgripper server

 # Installation
+First install `raepy` which is an python based software interface and then install the ROS-packages which has raepy as dependency
 ## Install raepy dependency
-if you want to modify the software-drive raepy, you have to build the sources in your workspace.
+If you want to modify the software-drive raepy, you have to build the sources in your workspace.
 In order to do that just clone the repository, build and install it.

 ```bash